maddyrandle/VRAD/README.md

 **Technologies Used:**
 *React*, *React Router*, *Fetch API for receiving 3rd party data*, *ES6*, *CSS*, *TDD*

 VRAD is an appication we built during our time at [Turing School of Softwar and Design](http://turing.io).
-Mention how long we had, overview summary of project goals, struggles (?), etc.
+Mention how long we had, a brief summary of the project goals, struggles (?), etc.

 ## Setup
 1. clone down this repo to desired location